The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Introduction

-Our first main insight (see \S \ref{sec:upp}) is the importance of {\em subsampling}.
+Our first observation (see \S \ref{subsec:upp}), aligned with recent \citep{katzsamuels2020true,ren2019exploring} and concurent literature \citep{zhu2020onregret}, is the importance of subsampling.
 The standard UCB algorithm can perform quite poorly in the many-armed regime, because it over-explores arms: even trying every arm once leads to a regret of $\Omega(k)$.
-Instead, we show that the $\Omega(\sqrt{T})$ bound is achieved (up to logarithmic factors) by a subsampled upper confidence bound (SS-UCB) algorithm, where we first select $\sqrt{T}$ arms uniformly at random, and then run a standard UCB algorithm \cite{lai1985asymptotically,auer2002finite} with just these arms.
+Instead, we see that the $\Omega(\sqrt{T})$ bound is achieved (up to logarithmic factors) by a subsampled upper confidence bound (SS-UCB) algorithm, where we first select $m$ (e.g., $m=\sqrt{T}$) arms uniformly at random, and then run a standard UCB algorithm \citep{lai1985asymptotically,auer2002finite} with just these arms.

-However, numerical investigation reveals interesting behaviors.
-In Figure \ref{fig:alph_75}, we simulate several different algorithms over 400 simulations, for two pairs of $T, k$ in the many-armed regime. \footnote{Our code is available at \href{http://github.com/khashayarkhv/many-armed-bandit}{http://github.com/khashayarkhv/many-armed-bandit}.} Notably, the {\em greedy} algorithm (Greedy) --- i.e., an algorithm that pulls each arm once, and thereafter pulls the empirically best arm for all remaining times -- performs extremely well.
-This is despite the well-known fact that Greedy can suffer linear regret in the standard MAB problem, as it can fixate too early on a suboptimal arm.
-Observe that in line with our first insight above, subsampling improves the performance of all algorithms, including UCB, Thompson sampling (TS), and Greedy.
-In particular, the subsampled greedy algorithm (SS-Greedy) outperforms all other algorithms.
+Given the primary goal of this paper, which is to examine empirical performance, our numerical investigation unveils intriguing behaviors.
+In Figure \ref{fig:alph_75}, we simulate several different algorithms across 400 simulations for two pairs of $T, k$ in the many-armed regime.\footnote{Our code is available at \href{http://github.com/khashayarkhv/many-armed-bandit}{http://github.com/khashayarkhv/many-armed-bandit}.} Notably, the greedy algorithm (Greedy)---an algorithm that pulls each arm once and thereafter pulls the empirically best arm for all remaining times—performs exceptionally well.
+This is despite the well-known fact that the Greedy algorithm can suffer linear regret in the standard Multi-Armed Bandit (MAB) problem, as it might too early fixate on a suboptimal arm.
+Consistent with the initial observation, subsampling enhances the performance of all algorithms, including UCB, Thompson sampling (TS), and Greedy.
+Specifically, the subsampled greedy algorithm (SS-Greedy) surpasses all other algorithms in performance.